-Attackers who build new intrusions often re-use older code.
-This means their new attacks can appear "in the wild" quickly.
-To counter this, D-Link IDP uses an approach where the module scans for these reusable components, with pattern matching looking for building blocks rather than the entire complete code patterns.
-This means that "known" threats as well as new, recently released, "unknown" threats, built with re-used software components, can be protected against.
+Attackers who build new intrusions often reuse older code.
+This means their new attacks can appear in circulation quickly.
+To counter this, D-Link IDP uses an approach where NetDefendOS scans for these reusable components, with pattern matching looking for building blocks rather than a completed program.
+This means that known threats as well as new, previously unknown threats, built with the same reusable components, can be protected against.